insilmaril/vym/README-layout.md

       remain unchanged, to avoid flickering in the tree, but the (relative) position itself needs to be adjusted => a new layout hint is required.

+    - Animate moving containers when starting to move

+      Containers could "gather" below the container, which is under mouse pointer, when movement starts (is this the last selected one?)

 * Cleanup MapObj related stuff, which has been replaced by Containers
     - MapItem
         - Probably pretty much useless once Containers are fully